Did you know that...

 Before providing you with insurance coverage, your insurance company may require you to upgrade your 60-amp electrical service to 100 amps (the standard for new home construction) or install a switching device that allows for the operation of only one major appliance at a time.

-Knob and tube wiring, also commonly found in homes over 50 years of age, consists of parallel hot (black) and neutral (white) wires, separated by knobs (or insulators) and ceramic tubes.
+Knob and tube wiring, commonly found in homes prior to the 1950s, consists of parallel hot (black) and neutral (white) wires, separated by knobs (or insulators) and ceramic tubes.

 Knob and tube wiring is considered a higher risk than contemporary wiring installations mainly because: